Posted December 2016 by NZCU Baywide

 You have a plan, now it’s time to take action

-In any case, it will be diligence in knowing your credit score and development of financial discipline that will bring it back, improving your attractiveness as a borrower and lowering the interest you will be asked to pay.
+In any case, it will take diligence in knowing your credit score and development of financial discipline that will bring it back, improving your attractiveness as a borrower and lowering the interest you’ll be asked to pay.

 By using the 5 steps we’ve explored above?
 You'll be well on your way to doing just that.